 Though Schmidt established himself as one of the best pitchers in college baseball's best conference (Southeastern), his prospect status took a hit when he had Tommy John surgery a month before the 2017 Draft.
 The Yankees still selected him 16th overall, signed him for a below-slot $2,184,300 and used the savings to ink second-rounder Matt Sauer.
 While Sauer had his elbow reconstructed in 2019, Schmidt softened that blow by making a full recovery and finishing last season by helping Trenton win the Double-A Eastern League championship.

 Schmidt has three pitches that grade as plus at their best, and his slider did as well before he scrapped it to focus on his curveball.
 He uses two- and four-seam fastballs, ranging from 92-97 mph with heavy sink on the former and cut and carry on the latter.
-His tumbling changeup bottoms out at the plate and his low-80s curve features good depth.
+His low-80s curve features good depth and high spin rates while his tumbling changeup bottoms out at the plate.

 Schmidt has a history of throwing strikes but his control has stood out more than his command.
 He was especially sharp after reaching Double-A in mid-August, looking like he could fit into the middle of the Yankees' rotation in the near future.
 His size and less-than-smooth delivery led to concerns about his durability even before he had Tommy John surgery, and he missed a month last year with minor elbow inflammation.